stonepros/stone/doc/mgr/nfs.rst

 .. _mgr-nfs:

 =============================
-CephFS & RGW Exports over NFS
+StoneFS & RGW Exports over NFS
 =============================

-CephFS namespaces and RGW buckets can be exported over NFS protocol using the `NFS-Ganesha NFS server`_.
+StoneFS namespaces and RGW buckets can be exported over NFS protocol using the `NFS-Ganesha NFS server`_.

-The ``nfs`` manager module provides a general interface for managing NFS exports of either CephFS directories or RGW buckets.
-Exports can be managed either via the CLI ``ceph nfs export ...`` commands or via the dashboard.
+The ``nfs`` manager module provides a general interface for managing NFS exports of either StoneFS directories or RGW buckets.
+Exports can be managed either via the CLI ``stone nfs export ...`` commands or via the dashboard.

-The deployment of the nfs-ganesha daemons can also be managed automatically if either the :ref:`cephadm` or :ref:`mgr-rook` orchestrators are enabled.
-If neither are in use (e.g., Ceph is deployed via an external orchestrator like Ansible or Puppet), the nfs-ganesha daemons must be manually deployed; for more information, see :ref:`nfs-ganesha-config`.
+The deployment of the nfs-ganesha daemons can also be managed automatically if either the :ref:`stoneadm` or :ref:`mgr-rook` orchestrators are enabled.
+If neither are in use (e.g., Stone is deployed via an external orchestrator like Ansible or Puppet), the nfs-ganesha daemons must be manually deployed; for more information, see :ref:`nfs-ganesha-config`.

-.. note:: Starting with Ceph Pacific, the ``nfs`` mgr module must be enabled.
+.. note:: Starting with Stone Pacific, the ``nfs`` mgr module must be enabled.

 NFS Cluster management
 ======================